ivan-v/ottaviano/readme.txt

 n-gram_predicter.py unique-12-grams_epochs.json z

-(further coding) TODO:
+TODO:

-A "main" script which does the overhead in one go, as described above^, with proper handling of the -debug optional param
+A "main" script which does the overhead in one go, as described above^, with proper handling of the -debug optional param A nicer markdown version of this readme

-melody_generator_epoch to give a live midi audio output when it finishes of the sequence

-More description in output for epoch_estimate (distribution of probability occuring for each epoch)

-Pretty histograms for top_occurances and epoch_estimate (pandas?)

-Maybe rename some of the longer file names like n-gram_epoch_predicter to just epoch_predicter (everything is n-grams here anyways)

-Once the overhead file is finished, make a nicer markdown version of this readme